1hasangunduz/evamCaseStudy/README.md

-# evamCaseStudy - E2E Flight Booking Automation Framework
+# Evam Case Study - Flight Booking Automation Framework

 This project is an end-to-end (E2E) test automation framework for flight booking on Kayak, implemented in Java using Selenium WebDriver, Cucumber BDD, and TestNG.